 In 2019 Triumph and Reunification station on line 1 was reopened to the public after being completely renovated.

-In 2020, Comrades in Arms station and War Victory station, the two stations that allow passengers to transit between line 1 and 2 was renovated.
+In 2020, Comrades in Arms station and Korean War Victory station, the two stations that allow passengers to transit between line 1 and 2 was renovated.

 Riding the metro is an experience within itself.
 Whether you’re in Pyongyang for a day or longer, boarding the metro is one of the very few times you can openly mingle with North Koreans.
 The locals are a mix of office workers, grandparents, families, school students, or military men and women.